 When the patient presents with clinical findings like long standing lesions, lesions at high risk sites (scalp, lips, face and forearm), lesions showing rapid evolution and morphology such as raised, hyperkeratotic, verrucous, ulcerative and erosive lesion with resistance to conventional treatment the lesion should be kept under surveillance.
-Histopathologic clues toward malignant transformation depicting verruca like or epitheliomatous hyperplasia like findings should also
+Histopathologic clues toward malignant transformation depicting verruca like or epitheliomatous hyperplasia like findings should also encourage the clinician to take a step back from mainstream management protocols and planned for wide local excision.

-This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2024 Published by Scientific Scholar on behalf of Indian Journal of Postgraduate Dermatology
+This is an open-access article distributed under the terms of the Creative Commons Attribution-Non Commercial-Share Alike 4.0 License, which allows others to remix, transform, and build upon the work non-commercially, as long as the author is credited and the new creations are licensed under the identical terms. ©2025 Published by Scientific Scholar on behalf of Indian Journal of Postgraduate Dermatology